Shear-free perfect fluids with a barotropic equation of state in general relativity: an update and a new formalism: Introduction

 A fully covariant approach appearing to be somewhat of an overhead, it looks more natural to use a 1+1+2 covariant formalism \cite{Clarkson2007} in which the 3-space orthogonal to $\w{u}$ is further decomposed w.r.t.~the vorticity vector.
 A further argument (which also applies to the 1+1+2 approach) for stepping away from full covariance is that it appears awkward then to split the equations in their \emph{basic} and \emph{non-basic} parts\footnote{for attempts in this direction, see \cite{Sikhonde_thesis}}.
 Therefore there seems to be some advantage in introducing a `\emph{basic SO2 formalism}', in which all equations are invariant under \emph{basic rotations} (being rotations for which the rotation angle $\alpha$ satisfies $\w{e}_0(\alpha)$=0).
 Absorbing the (under this sub-group) `badly transforming' rotation coefficients in new (tetrad-)derivative operators, it follows that all variables, together with their derivatives, become explicitly covariant under basic rotations.
 A further advantage of such a formalism is that, allowing only basic rotations, the tetrad still can be chosen to be co-rotating with the fluid, a choice which has proven its usefulness since the early tetrad approaches.
-The whole procedure is very reminiscent of the way in which, starting from the Newman-Penrose formalism, the Geroch-Held-Penrose formalism \cite{GHP} was constructed, or the ortho-complex-null (OCN) formalism \cite{Wylleman_thesis} (see also \cite{Wylleman_NV_2007,Wylleman_ConfProc2009,Wylleman_MG2012}) was constructed from the 1+1+2 (tetrad) formalism.
-In fact, the \emph{basic SO2 formalism} can be looked at as a modified version of OCN, enabling one to deal in an efficient way with the concept of \emph{basic} quantities.
+The whole procedure is very reminiscent of the way in which, starting from the Newman-Penrose formalism, the Geroch-Held-Penrose formalism \cite{GHP} was constructed, or the ortho-complex-null (OCN) formalism \cite{Wylleman_thesis} (see also \cite{Wylleman_NV_2007,Wylleman_ConfProc2009,Wylleman_MG2012}) from the 1+1+2 (tetrad) formalism, but now enabling one to deal in an efficient way with the concept of \emph{basic} quantities.
 It remains to be seen whether the formalism may be adapted to be useful also for the study of more general (shearing) perfect fluids.

 I begin with introducing in section \ref{sectionconventions} the necessary notations and conventions, while in section \ref{section_recaptheorems} I give an overview of old and recent results in terms of the new formalism.
 Some new results are discussed in sections \ref{section_Muzitheorem1} and \ref{section_app2}.